Avnet/Fujikura-beamforming/README.md

 # 1) Overview <a name="1-overview"></a>

 This document guides you through the steps of assembling the hardware, installing the required software, and configuring the platform for initial TX and RX over-the-air (OTA) tests.
-Avnet RFSoC Explorer Toolbox for MATLAB will be used as an all-in-one application for programming the platform using either the intuitive GUI for visual configuration, or the powerful API for scripting.
+Tria's RFSoC Explorer Toolbox for MATLAB will be used as an all-in-one application for programming the platform using either the intuitive GUI for visual configuration, or the powerful API for scripting.

-Avnet's [5G mmWave PAAM Development Platform](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/5g-mmwave-paam-development-platform/) combines the [AMD ZCU208 evaluation kit](https://www.xilinx.com/products/boards-and-kits/zcu208.html) with the Fujikura Type-C PAAM.
+Tria's [5G mmWave PAAM Development Platform](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/5g-mmwave-paam-development-platform/) combines the [AMD ZCU208 evaluation kit](https://www.xilinx.com/products/boards-and-kits/zcu208.html) with the Fujikura Type-C PAAM.

 <a name="figure-ZCU208-with-XM655-and-generic-PAAM"></a>
 <img src="./media/ZCU208_and_PAAM.png" style="width:6.5in;height:auto;" /><br>